OIDC Authentication Configuration¶

 Participant Validation: The extracted user identity must exactly match the

-parameter sent in the request -
+participantIdparameter sent in the request -

 Authentication Failure: If the

-doesn't match the token's user identity, authentication will fail
+participantIddoesn't match the token's user identity, authentication will fail

 Example¶

-If your JWT token contains "sub": "user123@company.com"
+If your JWT token contains "sub": "user123@company.com" and you configure:

-Then your API requests must use participantId=user123@company.com
+Then your API requests must use participantId=user123@company.com, otherwise authentication will fail.

 Note: This validation only applies when JWT tokens are used for authentication (not when API keys are used).